clabordec/OCD-Patients/README.md

 ### 2. Database Design and Management

-Schema Design: Create normalized tables in MySQL to represent the data entities and their relationships.
+- **Schema Design**: Create normalized tables in MySQL to represent the data entities and their relationships.
-Data Ingestion: Import cleaned datasets into the MySQL database using tools like LOAD DATA INFILE or MySQL Workbench.
+- **Data Ingestion**: Import cleaned datasets into the MySQL database using tools like LOAD DATA INFILE or MySQL Workbench.
-Query Optimization: Write and optimize SQL queries to efficiently extract insights.
+- **Query Optimization**: Write and optimize SQL queries to efficiently extract insights.

-Data Analysis
+### Data Analysis

 Exploratory Data Analysis (EDA): Use SQL and Excel to summarize and explore the data for trends, patterns, and anomalies.
 Data Transformation: Prepare data subsets and aggregate metrics as required for visualization.